-Rheumatoid Arthritis is a chronic inflammatory disease.
-It can cause inflammation, swelling, and pain to many joints of the body.
-You may be surprised to know that not only is the elbow a common site for RA to affect, but it is also often one of the earliest spots to be affected.
+RA is a chronic inflammatory disease.
+It causes inflammation, swelling, and pain to many joints of the body.
+You may be surprised to know that not only is the elbow a common site for RA to affect, but it is also often one of the earliest spots affected.

 When RA attacks the elbow, the joint may swell, become inflamed and there may even be visible bulging.
-The swelling in the joint can compress nerves that cause tingling and numbness.
+The swelling in the joint can compress nerves which causes tingling and numbness.
 While occasional inflammation is annoying and painful, chronic inflammation can be a serious problem.
-Over time, the structure of the joint is damaged.
+Over time, the actual structure of the joint is damaged and altered.
 There may even be an erosion of cartridge and bone.
-IN fact, in the most severe cases, there can be dislocation of bones and even deformities.
+In fact, in the most severe cases, there can be dislocation of bones and even joint deformities.
 One of the most troubling aspects of RA is that it tends to be symmetrical.
-Therefore, when a patient experiences it in one elbow, quite often the other may be affected in the future.
+Therefore, when a patient experiences it in one elbow, quite often the other will be affected in the future.

 There are certainly other conditions that can cause pain the elbow.
 While only a qualified doctor can accurately diagnose RA, it can help you to know what symptoms are consistent with this condition.

-If you are experiencing these symptoms, especially since an ongoing problem, it is worthwhile to contact your doctor and have him or her consider the possibility that you may be suffering from Rheumatoid Arthritis.
+If you are experiencing these symptoms, especially if it is an ongoing problem, it is worthwhile to contact your doctor and have him or her consider the possibility that you may be suffering from RA.

-If you or your doctor suspect that RA could be a problem causing your elbow issues, he or she will conduct a thorough physical examination.
+If you or your doctor suspect that RA could be the cause of your elbow issues, he or she will conduct a thorough physical examination.
 The doctor will look for swelling and tenderness.
 In addition, the range of motion will be tested.
 You may be asked to hold your elbow in several positions to see which cause the most pain.
+Blood tests will be ordered to look for the inflammatory markers associated with RA.
 An X-ray may be done to see if the joint is narrowing.
 In addition, the doctor may be able to identify if an injury could be the cause instead of (or in addition to) RA.

-• Drug Treatments – Common NSAID’s may be used to reduce ongoing pain and swelling.
+• Prescription and Over-The-Counter Drug Treatments – Common NSAID’s (aspirin) may be used to reduce ongoing pain and swelling.
 However, there are other drug therapies (such as anti-rheumatic drugs) that may be required for controlling severe and lasting inflammation.

-• Rest and Immobilization – In some cases, your doctor may feel that resting the joint will be in the best interest.
+• Rest and Immobilization – In some cases, your doctor may feel that resting the joint will be in your best interest.
 Restricted activity and immobilization through the use of a brace may be a good solution.
-However, it is important that the muscles are not allowed to atrophy from underuse so that physical therapy may be required.
+However, it is important that the muscles are not allowed to atrophy from underuse, so physical therapy may be required.

 • Surgery – Although you and your doctor would often prefer a conservative approach, sometimes surgery is the best choice for RA.
 Surgical interventions can restore function in the joint and may provide pain relief too.